Xcesius/MapNotify/README.md

 Holding alt over an elder guardian map will also display that information.

 Primarily targetted at TehCheat's non-public HUD but should work on Queuete's as long as the offsets are up to date as it uses no esoteric features.
-A build but no source is provided sporadically for Qvin's HUD also, you can shout at me in a discord if you can see me and want a build.

 ![Image](https://i.imgur.com/sST1Zxi.png)